 Spring feels like a promise.

-But true abundance does not come from speed.
+But true abundance doesn't come from speed.

 It grows from a stable foundation.